HumanTree92/VENT_FiveM_Customs/README.md

-# [XML + YMAP] FiveM & GTA V Custom Map Addons by Human Tree92
+# [YMAP] FiveM & GTA V Custom Map Addons by Human Tree92
 I have will be creating & modifying this as needed.
 These are only to improve RP Experience within FiveM but i will include the XMLs for those that wish to use it for anything else.
 Current Map Addons:
 + Weigh Stations - 2 where used from https://www.gta5-mods.com/maps/weigh-station-officerdeyoung.
-+ Policing Department Upgrades.
++ Policing Dept Uprades - Adds Gates, Fences, & Lighting around Mission Row PD, Sandy Shores SD, & Paleto Bay SD.
++ Race Track - Race Track that i found online but edited it to fit for FiveM
++ LS Driving School - Found online ported to FiveM
++ Route 13 Barriers - Used for the Route 13 Traffic Lights.
+If someone runs into them they break & will no longer work.
+This solves that problem.

 ---